-The shelterwood system clears trees in a series of 2 or 3 cuts over a decade and can increase the abundance of midtolerant and initially slow growing species such as oak, and leads to even-aged stands.
+The shelterwood system clears trees in a series of 2 or 3 cuts over a decade and can increase the abundance of mid-tolerant and initially slow growing species such as oak.

-Clear-cutting provides the necessary amount of sunlight for shade intolerant species such as aspen, paper birch, oak, and eastern red cedar to develop.
-This silviculture system is oftentimes the most efficient at producing early successional habitat, and leads to even-aged stands.
+Clear-cutting provides the necessary amount of sunlight for shade intolerant species such as aspen, paper birch, and black cherry to develop.
+This silviculture system is oftentimes the most efficient at producing early successional habitat.

 A reserve tree or seed tree system can be described as a hybrid between a clear-cut and a shelterwood system.
 It preserves a few remaining trees from the clear-cut.
 These trees provide habitat for raptors and other birds and also serve as a seed source.
-This system promotes competition for shade intolerant and mid tolerant species.
+This system promotes regeneration of shade intolerant and mid-tolerant species.
 Leads to 2-aged stands if seed trees are not harvested for a number of years.